agrabah-ph/loans/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
+**Populate the database with seed data with relationships which includes users, products, loan type, loan provider, loan product and farmer.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement

-    database/seeds/DummyDataSeeder.php

 Run the database seeder and you're done